onfido/onfido-auth-sdk-ios/README.md

 If these are not included, you may encounter the following errors when calling the `build()` method on the `OnfidoAuthConfigBuilder` instance:

-- `OnfidoAuthConfigError.missingToken` -> no or empty SDK token is provided
+- `OnfidoAuthConfigError.missingToken` -> no SDK token or an empty string is provided

-## Customising the SDK
+## Customizing the SDK

 ### UI customization

-In order to enhance the user experience on the transition between your application and the SDK, you can customise some of the colours and fonts used in the SDK flow.
-Note that every customisation is optional, so if you do not specify a particular customisation or set it to `nil`, the default value will be used.
+In order to enhance the user experience on the transition between your application and the SDK, you can customize some of the colors and fonts used in the SDK flow.
+Note that every customization is optional, so if you do not specify a particular customization or set it to `nil`, the default value will be used.

 ```swift
 let appearance = OnfidoAuthAppearance(